judyandiealvarez/CertA/dockerhub-overview.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](https://github.com/judyandiealvarez/CertA/blob/main/LICENSE) file for details.
+This project is licensed under the GNU Lesser General Public License v3.0 - see the [LICENSE](https://github.com/judyandiealvarez/CertA/blob/main/LICENSE) file for details.

 ## 🤝 Contributing